Report

 Forms of Psychological Abuse:

 Example: “You no good rotten kid, you’ll never amount to anything, you’re stupid, ugly, clumsy.
-I wish I never gave birth to you!”
-Or making the child who had an “accident” wear their urine-soaked underwear on their head while inviting other children to mock them; forcing a child to cross-dress while having other children jeer.
+I wish I never had you!”
+Making a child who had an “accident” wear their urine-soaked underwear on their head.
+Jeering at a child and encouraging other children to as well.

-Example: locking a child screaming in a dark closet or cupboard; randomly picking out a child from a line and hitting them for no apparent reason other than to instill fear; torturing or killing a child’s pet to instill fear and gain compliance.
+Example: locking a child in a dark closet; randomly picking a child out from a line and hitting them for no apparent reason, to instill fear; torturing or killing a child’s pet to instill fear and gain compliance.

 Example: taking a child shoplifting to teach them how to cheat or break the law.

-Example: Chronically being cold and aloof to the child; providing only concrete needs while treating the child as an object, and not a person; no warmth or affection.
+Example: Chronically being emotionally cold, aloof to the child; providing only concrete needs while treating the child as an object, and not a person; no warmth or affection.

 Notes

-- These guidelines do not exempt one from observing local laws.
-For example, in some places, corporal punishment of any kind is against the law.
-Our parents, guardians, and care providers are expected to be aware of and observe local laws.
+2. These guidelines do not exempt one from observing local laws.
+For example, in some places corporal punishment of any kind is against the law.
+Parents, guardians, and care providers are expected to be aware of and observe local laws.